supertuxkart/stk-website/wiki_untranslated/Installing_Tools.md

 title: Installing Tools
 toc: true
 ---
 Welcome!
 This guide will help you get set up for creating artwork (tracks, karts, textures, etc.) for SuperTuxKart.
-This guide includes the software you should install and use use, as well as any setup needed.
+This guide includes the software you should install and use, as well as any setup needed.
 You will have to make decisions in some cases, as there different programs available and you'll have to choose which works best for you.

 ## For 2D art creation (textures, posters, etc.)